 The alliance can help leaders and governors to plan and implement rapid improvement programmes using a range of systems, skills and strategies.

-Pauline Hagen, the Executive Principal at New College Pontefract, the lead strategic partner, is a National Leader in Education and has extensive experience of supporting external senior teams, informed by her own work in taking New College Pontefract to an “all round” outstanding in 2014.
+Pauline Hagen, the Executive Principal at New Collaborative Learning Trust, the lead strategic partner, is a National Leader in Education and has extensive experience of supporting external senior teams, informed by her own work in taking New College Pontefract to an “all round” outstanding in 2014.
 Pauline is also involved with the 2015 Education Fellowship Commission, a group of selected National Leaders of Education (NLEs) who are working with the DfE and the new government to help shape policy around school improvement through collaboration and accountability.
 Pauline has particular strengths in robust strategic planning and monitoring, in data-driven performance management of staff and students and in achieving the cultural and behavioural change necessary to lead providers to outstanding in a relatively short space of time.

 We will work to increase the number of National Leaders of Education within the alliance to create a strong pool of experienced and effective head teachers that can support school-to-school improvement.